All About Pottery

 There is in pottery a thread of connection with the earliest traditions of civilization and culture.
-Pottery forms, even simple ones like cups or plates, still symbolize for us in a particularly direct way, some of the most fundamental human activities.
+Pottery forms, even simple ones like cups or plates, still symbolize some of the most fundamental human activities.
 Many ordinary pots, including those with no special claim to distinction seem to share something in common with the greatest examples of craft, which have been the vehicle for fantasy, humour, symbolism and sculptural invention.
 As well as for the more mundane practical needs of the kitchen and table.
 Pottery is one of the first household or useful arts.

 Each piece of Leishman stoneware is handcrafted using all natural ingredients.
 It is then fired to 2300F with food safe glazes.
 Stoneware is a hard, strong and vitrified ware.
 The glaze and clay, when they reach this temperature at the same time, form an integrated body-glaze layer.

-Our clay supplier for the last 35 years has been Tucker’s Pottery Supplies in Richmond Hill, ON.
-All our clay is Alberta based.
+Our clay supplier for the last 45 years has been Tucker’s Pottery Supplies in Richmond Hill, ON.
+All of our clay is Alberta based.
 The glaze ingredients come mostly from North America.
 Some mines close, some ingredients become harder to find.
 Frank Tucker helps to keep that supply chain running.

 Nature and chemistry affect the beauty of each item.
 Small blemishes and marks may occur, but in no way will they affect the integrity of the piece.

 To go through your life as a maker of things, a potter, artist, must feel comfortable in their medium as well as their artistic cravings being fulfilled in using their medium.
 Pottery is our medium.
-After 38 years of marketing, the Leishmans have realized that the mug has become a large part of their trade.
+After 45 years of marketing, the Leishman’s have realized that the mug has become a large part of their trade.

 Mugs, steins, and more mugs.
 Mugs with faces, mugs with animals, insects and trees.
 Plain mugs, fancy mugs, thousands of mugs per year.
-Leishman Pottery has made over 70,000 forms of a cup in the last 38 years.
-We may already be in your cupboard.
-What’s so special?
-Your mug is special.
+Leishman Pottery has made over 100,000 forms of a cup in the last 45 years.

 Your favourite mug, from the first sip of coffee in the morning to the last cuppa, late at night may contain an inspirational liquid or it may be a Pavlovian response.
 Either way, lively conversation, memories and that warm fuzzy feeling come from your mug.
 With all this in mind, the Leishmans want to be part of your warm and fuzzies.
 We feel comfortable in our role as facilitator of liquid influenced dreams.
 Please enjoy.